Submitty/submitty.github.io/_docs/sysadmin/configuration/email_configuration.md

-Submitty can be configured to send email notifications in addition to on-site notications of actions such as instructor announcements, new messages on the discussion forum, responses to grade inquiries, etc.  See also [notifications & email](/student/notifications).
+Submitty can be configured to send email notifications in addition to on-site notifications of actions such as instructor announcements, new messages on the discussion forum, responses to grade inquiries, etc.  See also [notifications & email](/student/notifications).